 (g) The arbitrators= award shall be final and entitled to all of the protections and benefits of a final judgment, e.g., res judicata (claim preclusion) and collateral estoppel (issue preclusion), as to all Claims, including compulsory counterclaims, that were or could have been presented to the arbitrators.
 The arbitrators= award shall not be reviewable by or appealable to any court except to the extent permitted by the Federal Arbitration Act.

 (h) It is the intent of the parties that the arbitration proceeding shall be conducted expeditiously, without initial recourse to the courts and without interlocutory appeals of the arbitrators= decisions to the courts.
-However, if a party refuses to honor its obligations under this and Auction Agreement to arbitrate, the other party may obtain appropriate relief compelling arbitration in any court having jurisdiction over the parties.
+However, if a party refuses to honor its obligations under this Sale Transfer and Auction Agreement to arbitrate, the other party may obtain appropriate relief compelling arbitration in any court having jurisdiction over the parties.
 The parties may apply to any court for orders requiring witnesses to obey subpoenas issued by the arbitrators.
 Moreover, any and all of the arbitrators= orders and decisions may be enforced if necessary by any court.
 The arbitrators= award may be confirmed in, and judgment upon the award entered by, any federal or state court having jurisdiction over the parties.

 (i) The parties= obligations under this Section 9.17 shall survive after the Final Retirement Date.

 Section 9.18 Governing Law .
-This and Auction Agreement shall be governed by and interpreted in accordance with the laws of the State of New York.
+This Sale Transfer and Auction Agreement shall be governed by and interpreted in accordance with the laws of the State of New York.

 Section 9.19 Benefit .
-Except as otherwise expressly provided herein, the parties hereto and their permitted successors and assigns, but no others, shall be bound by this and Auction Agreement and entitled to the benefit hereof.
+Except as otherwise expressly provided herein, the parties hereto and their permitted successors and assigns, but no others, shall be bound by this Sale Transfer and Auction Agreement and entitled to the benefit hereof.

-IN WITNESS WHEREOF, the parties have caused this and Auction Agreement to be duly executed as of the date first set forth above.
+IN WITNESS WHEREOF, the parties have caused this Sale Transfer and Auction Agreement to be duly executed as of the date first set forth above.

-TRUST
+LLC INTEREST HOLDINGS 1 OWNER HAWAII 125-0 TRUST

 By: WILMINGTON TRUST COMPANY, not